slarmoo/.github/profile/javascript/asyncAwait/asyncAwait.md

 // OUTPUT: moo
 ```

-By combining async, to define functions that return promises, with await, to wait on the promise, you can create code that is asynchronous, but still maintains the flow of the code without explicitly using callbacks.
+By combining `async`, to define functions that return promises, with `await`, to wait on the promise, you can create code that is asynchronous, but still maintains the flow of the code without explicitly using callbacks.

 ## Putting it all together

-You can see the benefit for async/await clearly by considering a case where multiple promises are required.
+You can see the benefit for `async`/`await` clearly by considering a case where multiple promises are required.
 For example, when calling the `fetch` web API on an endpoint that returns JSON, you would need to resolve two promises.
 One for the network call, and one for converting the result to JSON.
 A promise implementation would look like the following.

 ```js
 const httpPromise = fetch('https://simon.cs260.click/api/user/me');